fabiog1901/SingleNodeCDPCluster/README.md

 - Create a Centos 7 VM with at least 16 vCPUs/ 64 GB RAM.
 Choose the plain vanilla Centos image, not a cloudera-centos image.
 - OS disk size: at least 100 GB.
 - Docker device disk: at least 200GB SSD disk.
-  - Node: you need a fast disk more than you need a large disk: aim for a disk with 3000 IOPS.
+  - Note: you need a fast disk more than you need a large disk: aim for a disk with 3000 IOPS.
 This might mean choosing a 1TB disk.

 ### Provisioning Cluster with Trial parcels